oracle/oci-ansible-modules/docs/modules/oci_swift_password_module.rst

 Synopsis
 --------
 - This module allows the user to create, update and delete Swift passwords in OCI.
+This module is deprecated.
+Please use :ref:`oci_auth_token <oci_auth_token_module>` instead.
+This module may be removed in a future release.
 Swift is the OpenStack object storage service.
 A SwiftPassword is an Oracle-provided password for using a Swift client with the Oracle Cloud Infrastructure Object Storage Service.
 This password is associated with the user's Console login.
 Swift passwords never expire.
 A user can have up to two Swift passwords at a time.
-Note: The password is always an Oracle-generated string; you can't change it to a string of your choice.
+Note - The password is always an Oracle-generated string; you can't change it to a string of your choice.